salk31/gwt-rf-queue/README.md

 Roadmap
 -------
-* TODO - GAE (or similar) public live version of the demo.
-* TODO - Exponential back-off for network retry.
-* TODO - Off the shelf UI components for feedback?
-Less generic?
-Just a GMail like component?
-Would make the demo much better.
 * TODO - Semi-respectable unit test coverage.
 * TODO - Refactor the code to be at least readable.
 * TODO - Raise GWT feature requests to add hooks to remove the worst work arounds e.g. custom Processor.
 * TODO - Fix TransportEntry to not require Transport to be passed to it.
 * TODO - Rename AuthFailureDetector to something more generic about "response detector"?
 * TODO - Put in maven central.
-* TODO - Use standard GWT event mechanism rather than homebrew listeners.
-Support unregistering etc...

 How to use